fabirt/fabirt/README.md

 _Mobile Developer_

 ### About me
-I'm a enthusiast of mobile development.
+I'm an enthusiast of mobile development.
 Always looking to be the best at what I do.

 ___
 ```dart